 Principal activities include the provision of telecommunications services, retail sales of telecommunications equipment and accessories, development and operation of data centres and provision of logistics solutions.
 The segment has operations in China, Singapore and other countries.
-Keppel Logistics ("KLOG") contributed about 1% and 2% of the Group's total revenue and net profit respectively for the financial year ended 31 December 2021.
-KLOG accounted for about 1% of the Group's total assets and total liabilities as at 31 December 2021.

 (iv) Asset Management

 Principal activities include management of private funds and listed real estate investment and business trusts.
 The segment operates mainly in Singapore.